Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Discussions

-The exact DP algorithms for k-medoids and k-means run in $O(n^3)$ time \cite{dupin2018dynamic,dupin2019medoids}.
-Such complexity may be a bottleneck for the practical applications dealing with large values of $n$.
-Classical heuristics for k-means/k-medoids problems may be used in such cases, improving in quick local search procedures an initialization of solutions \cite{khan2004cluster,schubert2018faster}.
-Such heuristics have no guarantee of optimality, and depends heavily on the initialization strategies \cite{khan2004cluster,schubert2018faster}.
-One may initialize these local searches with solutions of Max-Min p-dispersion to have a quick initialization procedure using the Algorithm 4.
-Actually, several initialization strategies are possible.
+Exact DP algorithms for $k$-medoids run in $O(n^3)$ time \cite{dupin2019medoids}.
+Such complexity is a bottleneck for the practical applications with large values of $n$.
+Classical heuristics for $k$-means/$k$-medoids problems may be used in such cases \cite{Celebi,schubert2018faster}.
+Such heuristics have no guarantee of optimality, and depend heavily on initialization strategies \cite{Celebi}.
+One may initialize local search with $p$-dispersion solutions to have a quick initialization procedure.
+Several such initialization strategies are possible.
 Firstly, one can initialize the $k$ centroids using $k$-dispersion.
-Secondly, one can solve $2k+1$-dispersion, and select the $k$ intermediate points following order of Proposition \ref{reord}.
-For both strategies, one can compute the optimal DP algorithms, or also use solutions build by local search iterations of 3-dispersion as discussed in section 8.2.
-Having many different initialization is useful for the final quality of solutions, implementing several local searches with different initializations in parallel environments (using Message Passing Interface protocols for a coarse grain parallelization), as in \cite{dupin2018parallel}.
+Secondly, one can solve $2k+1$-dispersion, and select the $k$ intermediate points following order of Lemma \ref{reord}.
+Thirdly, one can solve $3k$-dispersion, and select the $3k'+1$ intermediate points for $k' \in [\![0;k-1]\!]$.
+For these strategies, one may use optimal DP algorithms or local search iterations of 3-dispersion as in Section \ref{polishProcedure}.
+Based on the preprint version of this paper, numerical results were provided for randomly generated 2D PFs with $n\leqslant 5000$.
+Good results and very quick computation times are obtained with such heuristics, whereas computing optimal solution with exact DP is time consuming for $n= 5000$ \cite{huang2021comparing}.
+Having many different initialization procedures is useful for the final quality of solutions, implementing several local searches with different initialization strategies in parallel environments, as in \cite{dupin2018parallel}.
+This is also an interest of the numerical results presented in \cite{huang2021comparing}.